 If you own the property’s freehold, you’ll outright own both the building and the land it’s on, for an unlimited amount of time.
 You’ll be named as the ‘freeholder’ in the land registry and are likely to own the ‘title absolute’.
 You single-handedly own the property outright, for as long as you like, with little or no complications.

-Leasehold is more complicated.
-Though you still buy and own the home in a traditional sense, you’ll only acquire a lease from the freeholder to have the property for a set amount of time.
+Buying a leasehold property is more complicated.
+Though you still buy and own the home in a traditional sense, only you acquire a lease from the freeholder to have the property for a set amount of time.
 This isn’t like a long-term renting arrangement though, because that time period is usually over 100 years – a lifetime to most – and could be as many as 999 years.
 But be aware, there are some leasehold arrangements out there that will only last 40 years or even less.

 When you’re buying a leasehold property, you will become party to a contract with the freeholder that sets out each party’s rights and responsibilities.
 This will include things like: